 The DEASTP program is an intense program that requires substantial computer aptitude.
 Successful completion of a graded practical exercise is required for graduation.

-At the conclusion of the training program, the participants will be able to successfully seize digital evidence.
-This knowledge will be demonstrated through the completion of an eight hour practical exercise on the last full day of the training program.
+At the conclusion of the training program, the participants will be able to successfully seize and acquire digital evidence.
+These skills will be demonstrated through the completion of an eight hour practical exercise.
 The practical exercise includes a simulated search warrant scenario.
-[Note: The search warrant scenario does not include tactics (e.g. dynamic building entry, handcuffing suspects, use of firearms, etc.).
+[Note: The search warrant scenario does not include tactics (e.g., dynamic building entry, handcuffing suspects, use of firearms, etc.).
 The practical exercise requires each student to work independently to acquire various types of digital evidence in a forensically sound manner.

 Novice skill level students who need training in any of the prerequisites are referred to any of several sources including: Internet online training courses, adult training courses typically offered in local colleges and universities or other sources, commercial training providers that offer courses in fundamental computer usage.